 The Vast of Night delivers on so many different cinematic levels that it’s rather difficult to ingest this change in tone and delivery.
 While it’s nice to be able to confirm that the UFOs are indeed real, sometimes it’s nice to wonder and be forced to puzzle apart the vagaries of the universe in our own time and space.
 As clever as The Vast of Night is, it could have left a little more to Everett and Faye’s imaginations.

-The Vast of Night is likely PG-13 and doesn’t currently have a release date.
+The Vast of Night is likely PG-13 and is streaming on Amazon.

 Review by Mike Campbell